-CLAIM 4: Violation of Plaintiff Packard's and Smith's Fourth and/or Fourteenth Amendment Rights by Aurora and McNamee
+CLAIM 2: Violation of the Fourth and/or Fourteenth Amendments

-192. The actions of Defendants John and Jane Does 1-100-namely, the use of physical force, including but not limited to chemical agents, "less-lethal" projectiles, frightening loud munitions, and batons and shields, without a warrant or probable cause to arrest, and absent an immediate threat to the safety of the public-violated the rights of Plaintiffs Packard and Smith under the Fourth and/or Fourteenth Amendments to the United States Constitution to be free from unreasonable seizures and excessive use of force.
-The actions of Aurora-namely, its implementation of the policy, custom and/or practice of using such force, without a warrant or probable cause to arrest, and absent an immediate threat to the safety of the rights of Plaintiffs Packard and Caused the violation of the rights of Plaintiffs Packard and Smith under the Fourth and/or Fourteenth Amendments to the United States Constitution to be free from unreasonable seizures and excessive use of force by APD Officers in Denver was intentionally applied, objectively unreasonable, and shocks the conscience.
+166. The actions of Defendants John and Jane Does 1-100 and John and Jane Boes 1-50-namely, the use of physical force, including but not limited to chemical agents, "less-lethal" projectiles, frightening loud munitions, and batons and shields, without a warrant or probable cause to arrest, and absent an immediate threat to the safety of the public-violated the rights of Plaintiffs under the Fourth and/or Fourteenth Amendments to the United States Constitution to be free from unreasonable seizures and excessive use of force.
+The actions of the City-namely, its implementation of the custom and practice of using such force, without a warrant or probable cause to arrest, and absent an immediate threat to the safety of the public-violated and caused the violation of the rights of Plaintiffs under the Fourth and/or Fourteenth Amendments to the United States Constitution to be free from unreasonable seizures and excessive use of force.
+The excessive use of force by Officers in Denver was intentionally applied, objectively unreasonable, and shocks the conscience.